evadegano/quartz/README.md

 Populate the GunJS decentralized database with a dummy blockchain and transactions with the functions in `./client/src/bin/seed`.

-1. Replace the content of `users.json` and `wallets.json` with the dummy data you have generated on the server-side.
+1. Replace the content of `wallets.json` with the dummy wallets you have generated on the server-side.

 2. Go to the `/seed` route.